 Just let that sink in?

 In layman’s terms, Pakistan’s obsession with Militarism has turned out to be a scam.
-The Army needs an Indian bogeyman and dodgy politicians to ritually scapegoat, ensuring its own survival and privileges.
-The Army is very good at lobbying Western and Muslim countries for aid, offering itself up for mercenary services, the West and Arab countries are now turning their back on Pakistan because of the latter’s duplicity.
+The Army needs an Indian bogeyman and dodgy politicians to ritually scapegoat, ensuring its survival and privileges.
+The Army is very good at lobbying Western and Muslim countries for aid, offering itself up for mercenary services.
+The West and Arab countries are now turning their back on Pakistan because of its Army’s duplicity.
 It just can’t be trusted, which has forced Pakistan to turn to China, a country that will, in time, own Pakistan and her port in Gwardar, Occupied Baluchistan.
-China is not the West, and there will be no going back for Pakistan, once the country defaults on Chinese loans.
+China is not the West, and there will be no going back for Pakistan once the country defaults on Chinese loans.

 But, isn’t it interesting that the Far Right, Hindu Nationalists and Muslim Supremacists all behave the same, speaking of identical grievances against the “outsider”, whilst romanticising an idyllic past that they were never part of?
 Today’s Far Right were never part of a “white Aryan nobility class” anymore than Pakistan’s Ruling elite have connections with India’s Muslim nobility class, the Persian speaking Turkic Mughals who were married into Hindu Rajput families.
 This holds true for India’s Hindu Nationalists, who are not the exclusive inheritors of Indian Civilisation.

 But, whenever these groups come into power, minorities become endangered without exception.
 If you blot out their physical images from your minds you wouldn’t be able to distinguish their rabble rousing.